emory-libraries/dlp-curate/lib/tasks/README.md

 # Curate Rake Tasks Tutorial
 # Prerequisites
-## Every Rake Task: SSH
+## Certain Rake Tasks: SSH
-Before every rake task command, you must:
+Before some rake task commands, you must:
 1. Login to `tki`:
     You must be able to sign into your tki from your terminal.
 To learn more on how to setup, please click [here](https://wiki.service.emory.edu/pages/viewpage.action?spaceKey=DLPP&title=Install+TKI+Client+and+Connect+to+DLP+EC2s) (Emory log-in required).
 2. SSH into your desired Curate environment.
 To do so, from the same terminal window/tab you ran `tki`, run one of the following commands: